- Instructions for Form 2290 - Introductory Material

 Checking on the status of your refund.

 Go to IRS.gov/Refunds.

-Due to changes in the law, the IRS can’t issue refunds before mid-February 2018, for returns that properly claimed the EIC or the ACTC.
+The IRS can’t issue refunds before mid-February 2019 for returns that claimed the EIC or the ACTC.
 This applies to the entire refund, not just the portion associated with these credits.

 Download the official IRS2Go app to your mobile device to check your refund status.

 The IRS uses the latest encryption technology to ensure your electronic payments are safe and secure.
 You can make electronic payments online, by phone, and from a mobile device using the IRS2Go app.
 Paying electronically is quick, easy, and faster than mailing in a check or money order.
 Go to IRS.gov/Payments to make a payment using any of the following options.

 IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you.